 - Data breach

 Your customers’ credit card information is stolen while in your care, which legally requires you to take action.
 Most states have breach notification laws that not only require a business owner to inform any affected individuals (customers) of a data breach but also specify the manner and period in which the business owner must inform customers.
-(With Erie Insurance, it’s available for purchase on select policies.
+(With Erie Insurance, business data breach coverage is available for purchase on select policies.
 Ask an agent for more details.)

 Here are coverages you may want to consider: